 - As part of its educational and fundraising efforts, Stewart's artwork is exhibited in gallery-style settings inviting the community to experience and enjoy his art; to learn about his illness and how palliative care and pain management allowed him to be able to create these splendid pieces.
 Giclee prints (museum quality reproductions) of Stewart's artwork are available for sale to fund our mission.

-- Partnering with local palliative care providers increases community awareness of existing services and using the Foundation's gallery fundraising model helps to raise funds for the development and implementation of new support programs and services for caregivers and patients.
+- Partnering with local palliative care providers and other non-profit organizations increases community awareness of existing services and using the Foundation's gallery fundraising model helps to raise funds for the development and implementation of new support programs and services for caregivers and patients.

 - First, and foremost, to provide support and information for the caregiver and advocate for their right to be recognized as a critical member of the support team and included in all medical decisions regarding their loved one.